GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-04 02:19:45 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-04 02:50:14 IST

 Current Weather in Coimbatore:
-Temperature: 22.57 °C
+Temperature: 23.88 °C
-Condition: clear sky
+Condition: mist